Affiliate links on Android Authority may earn us a commission. Learn more.

 What’s new with the Fitbit Charge 5?

 Let’s talk about aesthetics.
 The Fitbit Charge 5 fits squarely into the Charge family but adds design elements from the company’s higher-end Sense and Versa 3 devices.
-It still has a stainless steel case and removable straps, but all its corners are rounded to make for a much sleeker wearable.
+It still has a stainless steel case and removable straps, and all its corners are rounded to make for a sleek wearable.

 It’s 10% thinner than its predecessor, which was already a thin device, and boasts up to seven days of battery life on a single charge.
 That last metric is impressive, considering it’s the first Charge device to come with a touchscreen AMOLED display.
 The display can get almost 2X brighter than the Charge 4’s grayscale OLED display, so outdoor visibility shouldn’t be an issue.
 Also, Fitbit included an always-on display option for the first time, making the device function much more like a smartwatch than a traditional fitness tracker.

 Of course, there are also a variety of bands to pair with the Charge 5.
-Fitbit offers silicone infinity and sport bands, nylon hook and loop bands, as well as Horween leather bands from its website.
+Fitbit offers silicone infinity and sport bands, nylon hook and loop bands, as well as Horween leather bands on the official Fitbit website.
 You can also swap out your device’s bands for third-party options of all kinds.

 You'll, unfortunately, need a Premium membership to use Fitbit's Daily Readiness Score.